LAUNCHING IN:

 All of you.
 Anyone and everyone.
 About all the bugs.

 Nope!
 The session is perfect for beginners and experienced gardeners alike.
-Ellie will guide you step by step through the process of creating a low maintenance wildlife garden.

 Hosted by Wildlife Garden Project CIC, a community interest company